mongodb/docs-commandline-tools/source/includes/ubuntu-connection.rst

 Ubuntu 18.04 may use a non-standard DNS resolver.
-When you use a non-standard DNS resolver, the shell returns an error message like:
+When you use a non-standard DNS resolver, the |app-name| returns an error message like:

 .. code-block:: shell
    :copyable: false